GeoNode/geonode/docs/install/core/index.rst

   b.
 Access the ``django4geonode`` Docker image to update the code-base and/or change internal settings
   c.
 Access the ``geoserver4geonode`` Docker image to update the GeoServer version

-3. Passages to completely get rid of old ``Docker`` images and volumes (prune completely the environment)
+3. Passages to completely get rid of old ``Docker`` images and volumes (prune the environment completely)

 Install the Docker and ``docker-compose`` packages on a Ubuntu host
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^